Hash Side Effects, Symptoms of Abuse, and Addiction Treatment

-- For young people between the ages of 18 years old and 25 years old, marijuana was the most common drug of abuse, according to the NSDUH.
+- Among young people between the ages of 18 years old and 25 years old, marijuana was the most common drug of abuse, according to the NSDUH.

 - Cannabis is second only to alcohol as the most frequently detected substance in the bodies of drivers who are involved in fatal motor vehicle accidents, according to the National Institute on Drug Abuse.

 Teen Hashish Abuse

 The use of cannabis products among individuals under the age of 18 is often portrayed in a romantic vein in the media, especially in film.
 The media and many advocacy groups for the legalization of marijuana in the United States may often exaggerate the medicinal benefits of cannabis products such as marijuana and hashish and downplay their potential for abuse, physical dependence, and the development of substance use disorders.
 The social and political attitude to cannabis products is slowly changing from one of prohibition to one of acceptance.